-7. To start ESET SysRescue on an infected system, you can change its boot order so that computer boot to USB first.
-Plug the ESET SysRescue Live media and you’ll see following screen.
+7. To start ESET SysRescue on an infected system, you can change its boot order so that the computer boots to USB first.
+Plug the ESET SysRescue Live media and you’ll see the following screen.
 Select Run ESET SysRescue.

 Following are the highlights of ESET SysRescue Live:

 - New: Drive is usable on multiple machines